“…a slick fusion-musical which is rich with history, detail and patriotism”

 West End Theatre Guide

-Apologia is showing at the Trafalgar Studios until 18th November (to book tickets, click here).
-For more information on your visit to the Trafalgar Studios, read our guide.
+Hamilton is showing at the Victoria Palace Theatre and booking until 28th July 2018 (to book tickets, click here).
+For more information on your visit to the Victoria Palace, read our guide.